Continuous Delivery vs Continuous Deployment

 c) And a practical and quick roll back strategy in case something goes wrong.

 The above article makes a very valid attempt to compare between Continuous Delivery and Continuous Deployment, a discussion between these two is incomplete without the knowledge of Continuous Integration.
 Continuous Delivery is a must for any DevOps practice.
 That means Azure DevOps is the combination of various technologies, tools, and best practices to implement CI/CD continuous integration / Continuous Delivery.
-It's not easy for someone to learn their own and implement, one can take advantage of various Azure DevOps Online Training or DevOps online courses to leverage with DevOps skills, gain the confidence to work in Azure DevOps.
+It's not easy for someone to learn their own and implement, one can take advantage of various DevOps Certification Training or DevOps online courses to leverage with DevOps skills, gain the confidence to work in Azure DevOps.